pdmade/pdmade-stack/src/pages/index.md

     content: Sitemaps to comps.
 Content to code.
 We'll work through a disciplined process for a site that fulfills your needs.
   - title: WordPress Expertise
-    content: I've worked with WordPress, both custom-sites and pre-built themes, almost exclusively for the past 10 years.
+    content: For the past 10 years, I've worked almost exclusively with WordPress, typically with custom-design sites, although the occasional pre-built theme finds its way to the table.
   - title: UX/UI
     content: I stay on top of recent trends to recommend the lates user experience and user interface designs.